HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

 ## Backtracking

 Both depth-first and breadth-first searches are traversal algorithms that attempt to reach a specific goal.
-The difference between algorithms is only in the order in which they traverse the space.
+The difference between the two algorithms is only in the order in which they traverse the space.

 However, in some situations, we may not know the goal and only know the properties the path toward the goal must fulfill.